PotaninPM/PotaninPM/ReadMe.md

 ### `Participant`

-- Yandex Hackathon
+- Yandex Gamification Hackathon 2025
-- DriveHack
+- DriveHack 2024
 - PROD 2024 Hackathon Moscow (Industrial Development Olympiad)

 Thanks for stopping by! 🙌 Drop a ⭐ if you like my work or want to collaborate!